 - how much do i have to keep in my chase account to avoid fees

-- how much do you have to keep in chase savings account to avoid service fee
+- how much do I have to keep in my chase account

 - how much do you have to keep in chase savings to avoid 5 dollar fee